xiahaolong/PhaGCN_Cluster/README.md

 > [!TIP]
 >
 > The draw_network.py has been updated.
-It uses the 16,000 sequences from ictv's vmr_msl39 as test sequences to generate the PhaGCN3 network graph.
+It uses the 16,000 sequences from ictv's vmr_msl39 as test sequences to generate the PhaGCN_Cluster network graph.
 It only takes ten minutes to produce the graph, and the clustering effect is better than that of Gephi.
 In practice, it can successfully draw a network graph for 280,000 test sequences with an edge file size of 20 GB, which takes approximately 10 hours.